Bid farewell to unsightly Spider Veins!

-Targeting the hemoglobin in blood cells, with each treatment, the vessels collapse and are absorbed into the body.
-In just four to six weeks, you are sure to be streak free in time to sport that cute mini dress.
+Using the latest and most effective technology, Laser Vein Removal targets the hemoglobin in blood cells and, with each treatment, vessels collapse and are absorbed into the body.
+In just four to six weeks, you are sure to be streak free in time to sport that cute mini dress!

 The laser creates a beam of high-intensity light that penetrates deeply into skin tissue, where it delivers a controlled amount of therapeutic heat to the targeted blood vessels.
 Candela’s patented Dynamic Cooling Device (DCD) technology protects the upper layers of your skin with a cooling burst of cryogen.
 Together, the long-pulse laser and DCD cooling offer optimal treatment with minimal side effects.